dfelinto/blender-manual/modifiers.rst

 The :guilabel:`Modify` group of modifiers are tools a bit similar to the :guilabel:`Deform Modifiers` (see below), but which do not directly affect the shape of the object;
-rather they affect some other data, like vertex groups…
+rather they affect some other data, like vertex groups...

 :doc:`Mesh Cache <modifiers/modify/mesh_cache>`
    Apply animated mesh data (from external file) to a mesh.